urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 will crash in all cases.
 If `help` is `%.n` (equivalently, `%|`), it will use its defaults.
 You would almost always have `help` as `%.n`.

-The wet gate returns a `agent:gall` door with a sample of `bowl:gall` - a typical agent core.
+The wet gate returns an `agent:gall` door with a sample of `bowl:gall` - a typical agent core.
 Usually you would define an alias for it in a virtual arm ([explained below](#virtual-arms)) so it's simple to call.